Skip to main content

 How to connect a domain to Bolt registered through a third-party

-You can only connect a domain to a published site.
-If you don’t see the option to connect a domain under the Domains & Hosting page, it’s likely because your project is not yet published.
+You can connect a domain only to a published site.
+If you don’t see the option to connect a domain under the Domains & Hosting page, you probably haven’t published your project yet.

 To connect a domain purchased outside of Bolt to one of your Bolt projects, follow these steps: